Poland not ruling out counter bid for Tarnow

 It came as no surprise that the state treasury applauded the strategy.

-"A positive answer by the treasury to sell Azoty Tarnow to Acron would prevent it from being realised," the ministry said in a statement.
+"A positive answer by the treasury to sell Azoty Tarnow to Acron would prevent it from being realized," the ministry said in a statement.